In London, “Halloween” season is not really celebrated on October 31 but on a holiday called Bonfire Night, which is celebrated around November

 The Sweeney Todd Audiowalk developed by Soundmap in partnership with Warner Bros. is one of the best applications of an audio tour you’ll find.
 Walk around the streets of London while listening to an entertaining adventure that includes music, audio clips and exclusive interviews with director Tim Burton.
 In case you haven’t guessed it yet, this audiowalk was made to commemorate the release of Burton’s film Sweeney Todd: The Demon Barber of Fleet Street, which starred Johnny Depp.

 The Tower of London

 One of the most popular tourist attractions in London is the famed Tower of London.
 This place is the perfect destination for Halloween lovers.
 The landmark has been the site of many gruesome executions – including the beheading of Anne Boleyn.
 It is said that the ghosts of those who were executed and killed within its walls are haunting the premises.
 For Halloween, the Tower of London is pushing its twilight tours, which start at 9 pm.
 This is something you shouldn’t miss.

 Since most of these Halloween activities are best enjoyed at night you should be very conscious about accommodations.
 Make sure that you are billeted within areas that are near these activities so that you can go home easily.
-Clarendon has many available short stay apartments located near these venues so book a stay in one of our apartments now.
+Clarendon has many available extended stay apartments located near these venues so book a stay in one of our apartments now.